quadram-institute-bioscience/ARG-Sniper/README.md

 ## Introduction

 ARG-Sniper is a Nextflow DSL-2 pipeline designed for metagenomic analysis that processes paired-end FASTQ files to detect antibiotic resistance genes using multiple bioinformatics tools.
 The pipeline runs five different analysis tools in parallel: GROOT, ARIBA, KMA (adopted from ARGprofiler), KARGA, and SRST2, each requiring their respective databases.
 Users can selectively skip any of the five tools using command-line flags (--skip_groot, --skip_ariba, etc.), allowing for customized analysis workflows.
-The pipeline takes FASTQ files matching the pattern *_R{1,2}.fastq.gz and processes them through the selected tools.
+The pipeline takes FASTQ and processes them through the selected tools.
 After individual tool execution, the pipeline collects all results and generates a summary report that consolidates findings from each analysis.
 The workflow outputs separate directories for each tool's results along with a final summary directory containing the integrated analysis.

 Note: This pipeline focuses on detecting antibiotic resistance genes and does not report SNP-based resistance mechanisms.